The local's guide to Rothbury

 It’s important to plan in time for enjoying local food and cuisine during any holiday; it also gives you a nice break from the cooking.
 Here is a mixture of lovely places to grab a bite whilst on holiday in Rothbury, from tea rooms to fancy restaurants.
 Rothbury is well located for exploring further afield for food, however if you want something close to your accommodation, and a walk away, then here are some lovely options:

-This is a lovely place to kick back, relax and enjoy some delicious home baking and heart-warming hot drinks.
+This is a lovely place to kick back, relax and enjoy some delicious lunch, heart-warming Colombian coffee or afternoon tea.
 If you have been out and about exploring, this is a nice pit-stop to rest the feet and regain some energy.
-Pick from a selection of tray bakes and freshly baked cakes and a great selection of coffees and teas.
-Location: NE65 7SE
+Pick from a selection of large or small plates and sample the sandwiches and scones as part of afternoon tea.
+Visit their website.

 The Turks Head